 Approving the annual Health Center’s annual operating and capital budget; including any mid-year material changes to such budgets and monitoring the financial status of the Health Center.

-Periodically reviewing and approving the Health Center's health care policies concerning: (i) hours of operation; (ii) health services provided; (iii) quality-of-care audit and quality improvement procedures; (iv), the locations of the Health Center's sites; and (v) the process for hearing and resolving patient complaints;
+Periodically reviewing and approving the Health Center's health care policies concerning: (i) hours of operation; (ii) health services provided; (iii) quality-of-care audit and quality improvement procedures; (iv), the locations of the Health Center's sites; and (v) the process for hearing and resolving patient complaints

 Evaluating and approving the quality management policies and programs, including the Health Center’s Annual Quality Improvement Plan developed and recommended by the staff of the Health Center.